SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-05-15-cult-of-fibonacci.md

 * [#NoEstimates](https://twitter.com/hashtag/NoEstimates?src=hash), or
 * very simple estimates (e.g. Small vs. Not Small), or
 * a simple range such as *1, 2, 4, TOO BIG*, or
-* using only a small subset of the usual Fibonacci scale.
+* using only a small subset of the cultish Fibonacci scale.
 Consider throwing away the other cards!

 From a development team perspective, the only estimate that matters is whether an item will fit into a Sprint or not.
 Anything bigger than 1/4 of a Sprint is almost definitely too big.